NicoZweifel/bevy_spliff/readme.md

 }
 ```

-When managing complex types you can declare structs and derive `QueryData`, just as you would with complex queries in general:
+For complex systems, you can use J, JF, and JC inside structs that derive QueryData or QueryFilter.
+This allows you to provide descriptive names for your joined data:

 ```rust
 #[derive(QueryData)]